IchHabeEsGesagt/SpamBot/README.md

 Right click on spam.py and click on "open with" and click on "select" Now you need to direct to where you installed Python.
-Now choose "Python Launcher" and click on "Open"
+Now choose "Python Launcher" and click on "Open" type python3 *path of the file* for mac os or python *path of the file* on windows in the terminal

 Now you can choose between 4 options